-The sonographer will ask for your consent before the scan.
-They will explain the procedure to you and if you have any questions, it is important that you ask those questions before providing consent.
+Supplementary file to 'Duplex ultrasound examination of the lower limb for chronic venous disease: evidence based The sonographer will ask Jor Your consent before the scan.
+He/she will explain the procedure to you and if you have any questions, it is important that you ask those questions before providing consent.
 You have the right to decline, and to withdraw your consent during the examination.
 If you decline or withdraw consent, you should discuss the implications of this firstly with the sonographer, and secondly with the doctor who referred you to the ultrasound scan.

 The scan may be performed by a sonographer of any gender.
-If you have a strong preference for a female/male sonographer due to cultural or religious reasons, please contact the practice prior to your appointment to discuss what arrangements can be made.
+If you have a strong preference for a female sonographer due to cultural or religious reasons, please contact the practice prior to your appointment so that arrangements can be made.